agk4444/AGKOS/README.md

 **📖 For detailed usage instructions, see `APP_TEMPLATES_README.md`**

-**🎯 The AGK Language Compiler is now a comprehensive, professional-grade programming environment with 25 standard libraries, 19 professional templates, and 20,000+ lines of production-ready code that rivals modern language ecosystems while maintaining the accessibility of natural language syntax!
-Now includes complete operating system development and professional package management capabilities!**
+**🎯 The AGK Language Compiler is now a comprehensive, professional-grade programming environment with 38 standard libraries, 25 professional templates, and 35,000+ lines of production-ready code that rivals modern language ecosystems while maintaining the accessibility of natural language syntax!
+Now includes complete operating system development, professional package management, and comprehensive IoT capabilities!**